numaproj/numaflow-python/examples/developer_guide/README.md

 ### Adding a New Example

-If you add a new example, in order for it to be used by the Docker Publish workflow, add the path to the example to the `dockerfile_paths` matrix in `build-push.yaml`.
+If you add a new example, in order for it to be used by the Docker Publish workflow, add its path to the `dockerfile_paths` matrix in `build-push.yaml`.